Élisabeth Charlotte d'Orléans: Death and burial

 Élisabeth Charlotte died of a stroke at the age of sixty-eight on 23 December 1744, one week after her daughter-in-law and grandchild.
 She was the last of her siblings to die and had outlived all but three of her children.
 Nine months after her death, her son Francis Stephen became Holy Roman emperor.
 She was buried in the funerary chapel of the dukes of Lorraine in the Church of Saint-François-des-Cordeliers church in Nancy.

 Legacy

 In 1696, Charles Perrault dedicated his Les Contes de ma mère l'Oye, (known in English as Mother Goose Tales) to her. Élisabeth Charlotte authorised the construction of a hospital in Bruyères.
 In 1730, she offered to the church of Mattaincourt a gilded wooden shrine for the relics of Pierre Fourier, a former parish priest who had been beatified on 29 January 1730.
 The modern Basilica of Saint Pierre Fourier of Mattaincourt was built in 1853 on the site of this former church.

 Issue

-Portrait of Élisabeth Charlotte with her son Louis, hereditary prince of Lorraine, and a dog (by Pierre Gobert, 18th century).
+Portrait of Élisabeth Charlotte with her son Louis, and a dog (by Pierre Gobert, c.
+1706).

 Élisabeth Charlotte was constantly pregnant during much of her marriage, giving birth almost once a year: